 When eggs are done, season with salt and fresh ground black pepper and serve hot, with tortillas if desired.

-The eggs alone would be a very low-glycemic meal and approved for any phase of the South Beach Diet.
-If you eat your eggs with whole wheat or low-carb tortillas, dish dish would be phase 2 or 3 for South Beach.
+The eggs alone would be a very low-carb meal and would be approved for any phase of the South Beach Diet or other low-carb eating plans.
+If you eat your eggs with whole wheat or low-carb tortillas like I did, this dish would be phase 2 or 3 for South Beach.
+(If you omit the cheese and choose salsa without sugar, this recipe can be Paleo.)

 More Spicy Breakfasts with Eggs: